Software License Agreements – An Introduction.

 Consider whether the licensor should provide the licensee with an indemnification relating to the intellectual property and materials that the licensor provides.
 Note that licensees often request additional indemnities from licensors including a personal injury and property damage indemnity, especially where licensor personnel will perform services at the licensee’s location.

-Limitation of Liability & Carve-Outs in Software License Agreements.
+Limitation of Liability & Carve-Outs in Software Licenses.

 - The software license agreement typically provides for a limitation on the licensor’s liability.
 This limitation usually comes in multiple parts.
 One part limits the type of damages recoverable from the licensor, such as consequential, incidental, indirect or punitive damages.
 Another part will limit the licensor’s aggregate liability, often to a fixed dollar figure, the amount the licensor has received from the licensee in a certain period of time or another formula.